pizlonator/fil-c-website/source/pizlix.md

 This is the actual Linux From Scratch build (Chapters 8, 9, 10 of the LFS book) using the Fil-C toolchain.
 After this completes, the Yolo-C stuff produced in Pre-LC is mostly eliminated, except for what is necessary to run the Fil-C compiler and the GCC used for building the kernel.

-If you want to just do this stage of the build and nothing more, do `sudo ./build_postlc.sh`.
+If you want to just do this stage of the build and nothing more, do `./build_postlc.sh`.

-If you want to start the build here, do `sudo ./build_with_recovered_lc.sh`.
+If you want to start the build here, do `./build_with_recovered_lc.sh`.

 ### Post-LC 2

 This builds BLFS (Beyond Linux From Scratch) components that I like to have, such as openssh, emacs, dhcpcd, and cmake.

-If you want to just do this stage of the build and nothing more, do `sudo ./build_postlc2.sh`.
+If you want to just do this stage of the build and nothing more, do `./build_postlc2.sh`.

-If you want to start the build here, do `sudo ./build_with_recovered_postlc.sh`.
+If you want to start the build here, do `./build_with_recovered_postlc.sh`.

 ### Post-LC 3

 This builds the Wayland environment and Weston so that you can have a GUI.

-If you want to just do this stage of the build and nothing more, do `sudo ./build_postlc3.sh`.
+If you want to just do this stage of the build and nothing more, do `./build_postlc3.sh`.

-If you want to start the build here, do `sudo ./build_with_recovered_postlc2.sh`.
+If you want to start the build here, do `./build_with_recovered_postlc2.sh`.

 ### Post-LC 4

 This builds GTK 4.

-If you want to just do this stage of the build and nothing more, do `sudo ./build_postlc4.sh`.
+If you want to just do this stage of the build and nothing more, do `./build_postlc4.sh`.

-If you want to start the build here, do `sudo ./build_with_recovered_postlc3.sh`.
+If you want to start the build here, do `./build_with_recovered_postlc3.sh`.

 ### Post-LC 5

 This is a work-in-progress stage to build WebKitGTK.

-If you want to just do this stage of the build and nothing more, do `sudo ./build_postlc5.sh`.
+If you want to just do this stage of the build and nothing more, do `./build_postlc5.sh`.

-If you want to start the build here, do `sudo ./build_with_recovered_postlc4.sh`.
+If you want to start the build here, do `./build_with_recovered_postlc4.sh`.

 ### Other Tricks

-You can mount the chroot's virtual filesystems with `sudo ./build_mount.sh`.
-You can unmount the chroot's virtual filesystems with `sudo ./build_unmount.sh`.
+You can mount the chroot's virtual filesystems with `./build_mount.sh`.
+You can unmount the chroot's virtual filesystems with `./build_unmount.sh`.

-You can hop into the chroot with `sudo ./enter_chroot.sh`.
-However, if you're past Post-LC, then you'll need to do `sudo ./enter_chroot_late.sh` instead.
+You can hop into the chroot with `./enter_chroot.sh`.
+However, if you're past Post-LC, then you'll need to do `./enter_chroot_late.sh` instead.

-If you want to just rebuild `libpizlo.so` runtime and slam it into the chroot, do `sudo ./rebuild_pas.sh`.
+If you want to just rebuild `libpizlo.so` runtime and slam it into the chroot, do `./rebuild_pas.sh`.

-If you want to just rebuild the compiler, `libpizlo.so`, and user glibc, do `sudo ./rebuild_lc.sh`.
+If you want to just rebuild the compiler, `libpizlo.so`, and user glibc, do `./rebuild_lc.sh`.

 <a name="details"></a>
 ## Injecting Fil-C Into LFS